 Everyone is familiar with Florida's top vacation destination — Disney World.
 However, the Sunshine State has a lot more to offer than just Mickey and his crew.
-There are several other destinations that draw millions of visitors to the Sunshine State each year.
+There are several other destinations that draw millions of visitors to Florida each year.
 If you're looking for a can't-miss place to go on vacation, you should consider one of these tried-and-true Florida vacation destinations.

 Who can resist the fairy tale?
 Not many.
 Disney World is Florida's most popular vacation destination.
 Why shouldn't it be?
 Where else can you vacation at a magical and happy place?
 Where else can you exchange your simple life for a few magical days of castles, princesses and characters taken out of story books and your favorite Disney movies?

 Unfortunately, Disney World can easily be the most expensive vacation you'll ever take too, but it doesn't have to be.
 Disney provides hotel resort accommodations for every budget — including value, moderate and deluxe — as well as a wide range of ticket choices and lots of different food options.

 There is more to Orlando than just Disney World.
 Universal Orlando is a popular destination resort with its own hotels and theme parks.
 Nearby, SeaWorld Orlando anchors the popular International Drive area that plays host to over 100 hotels and 150 spectacular restaurants.

-Whether you're looking for romance or a family destination, you'll find in St. Augustine, America's oldest city.
-Located on Florida's east coast, St. Augustine's Old-World charm, historical monuments, unique attractions, world-class shopping, and beaches just minutes away make it an ideal vacation destination for couples and families alike.
+Whether you're looking for romance or a family destination, you'll find it all in St. Augustine, America's oldest city.
+Located on Florida's east coast, St. Augustine's Old-World charm, sunny weather, historical monuments, unique attractions, world-class shopping, and beaches just minutes away make it an ideal vacation destination for couples and families alike.

-Florida's northernmost barrier island, Amelia Island, boasts 26 square miles of rich history and natural beauty.
-Whether you're looking for all-inclusive resorts or a quaint oceanfront cottage, a sea-side villa or an ocean-view hotel... you'll find all that and more — dining, shopping, golf and tennis.
+Florida's northernmost barrier island, Amelia Island, boasts 18 square miles of rich history and incredible natural beauty.
+Whether you're looking for an all-inclusive resort or a quaint oceanfront cottage, a sea-side villa or an ocean-view hotel... you'll find all that and more — dining, shopping, golf, and tennis — on Amelia Island.

-Although the all-inclusive resorts can be a bit pricey, there are alternative accommodations for the budget-minded — from camping at area state parks to affordable hotels.
+Although the all-inclusive resorts in the area can be a bit pricey, there are alternative accommodations for the budget-minded traveler — from camping at area state parks to affordable hotels.
 While this may mean you might not enjoy oceanfront views, there is plenty of public beach access for a sand-sational vacation.

-While the mention of Miami may conjure up visions of a tropical paradise — beaches, palm trees and ocean surf — it is also one of the world's centers of commerce, fashion and entertainment.
-Greater Miami offers visitors the cutting edge of urban chic.
+While the mention of Miami may conjure up visions of a tropical paradise — beaches, palm trees, and ocean surf — it is also one of the world's centers of commerce, fashion, and entertainment.
+Greater Miami offers visitors the cutting edge of urban-modern chic.
 Miami has evolved into an international destination for celebrities, artists, and aristocrats, and the world's most famous fun-in-the-sun playground.
-Visitors are lured to the area year round with perfect weather, award-winning beaches and a celebrity-driven, sizzling nightlife scene that grooves to an only-in-Miami beat.
+Visitors are lured to the area year-round with perfect weather, award-winning beaches and a celebrity-driven, sizzling nightlife scene that grooves to an only-in-Miami beat.

 Twenty-three miles of sparkling white sandy beaches and beautiful blue-green waters make Daytona Beach an irresistible playground for kids of all ages.
 This popular family vacation spot pretty much makes child's play out of having fun.